Shoes! Changing the Way Children Play

 Experts teach and pay people how to build the shoe.
 It’s part of a sustainability project.
 The local artisans build shoes for the My 360 Project.
 Volunteers deliver the shoes to poor communities around the world.
 Through community, a seed of hope is planted into the lives of others.
 This non-profit is about sustainability, community, and economy.

 How does this organization help people become sustainable?
-Darryl Carnly didn’t know anything about shoes at first.
+Darryl Carnley didn’t know anything about shoes at first.
 But the goal is for the people to have their own cobbler business eventually and make their own living.
 Sustainability.

-Darryl Carnly, CEO of the My 360 Project shares his experiences and views of the world.
+Darryl Carnley, CEO of the My 360 Project shares his experiences and views of the world.
 As he travels, he plants seeds of hope especially into the children.
 When fitting shoes on the children, whom for many are shoeless, he washes their feet first.
 He feels this is a way to show care and love.

 The children are full of smiles and laughter when receiving the special gift built by one of their own community members.